Application Of Derivatives In Real Life

 This is the law of conservation of momentum.

 In physics, we also take derivatives with respect to xx.

 - For so-called “conservative” forces, there is a function V(x) such that the force depends only on position and is minus the derivative of V, namely F(x)=−dV(x)dxF(x)=−dV(x)dx.
 The function V(x) is called the potential energy.
 For instance, for a mass on a spring the potential energy is 12kx212kx2, where k is a constant, and the force is −kx.

 - The kinetic energy is 1/2mv2.
 Using the chain rule we find that the total energy is

 This means that the total energy never changes.
 These are just a few of the examples of how derivatives come up in physics.

-Derivatives are used in to model population growth, ecosystems, spread of diseases and various phenomena.
-The area that I will focus particularly is population growth.
+Derivatives are used to model population growth, ecosystems, the spread of diseases, and various phenomena.
+The area that I will focus on particularly is population growth.
 Suppose n =f(t) is the number of individuals of some species of animal or plant population at time t.

 The change in the population size in the population size between n=f t1 and t2.

 The average rate of growth then is: